cltk/telugu_text_wikisource/README.md

-# classical-telugu
+# About

-classical telugu texts extracted from https://te.wikisource.org
+Classical Telugu texts extracted from [Wikisource](https://te.wikisource.org).

+# License

+Public Domain Mark 1.0.
+See `LICENSE` for more.